richmahn/en_tn/col/front/intro.md

 #### What is the Book of Colossians about? ####

-Much of Paul's letter to the believers in the city of Colossae is about false teachings that they had been given.
-There may have been some Jewish Christians who were trying to persuade the other believers to follow the Jewish laws from the Old Testament, especially the law requiring circumcision.
-Paul wanted to teach them that only Christ is needed for God to accept them; teachings based on human reasoning are useless.
+Paul wrote this letter to the believers in the city of Colossae in Asia Minor.
+The main purpose of this letter was to defend the gospel against false teachers.
+He did this by praising Jesus as the image of God, the sustainer of all things, and the head of the church.
+Paul wanted them to understand that only Christ is needed for God to accept them.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "Colossians."
 Or they may choose a clearer title, such as "Paul's Letter to the Church in Colossae," or "A Letter to the Christians in Colossae."
 (See: [[rc://en/ta/man/translate/translate-names]])

+#### Who wrote Philippians? ####

+Paul from the city of Tarsus was the author.
+He had been known as Saul in his early life.
+Before becoming a Christian, Paul was a Pharisee.
+He persecuted Christians.
+After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

+Paul wrote this letter while in prison in Rome.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What were the religious issues that the church in Colossae struggled with? ####

 In the church in Colossae, there were false teachers.
-These people taught things contrary to scripture.
-Their exact teaching is unknown, but it probably involved teaching believers that it was acceptable to continue practicing their old religious customs.
-For those from a Jewish background, this included trying to follow the law of Moses.
-For those from a Gentile background, it may have included teachings that the human body was evil and that Jesus was not truly human.
-(See: [[rc://en/tw/dict/bible/kt/lawofmoses]])
+Their exact teaching is unknown.
+But they probably taught their followers to worship angels and to obey strict rules about religious ceremonies.
+They probably also taught that a person must be circumcised and can only eat certain types of food.
+Paul said these teachings came from the minds of men not from God.

-#### How does Paul use the imagery of heaven and earth? ####
+#### How did Paul use the imagery of heaven and earth? ####

-In this letter, Paul frequently speaks of heaven as above and distinguishes it from the earth, which Scripture speaks of as being below.
-The purpose of this imagery is not to teach that things on earth are inherently evil.
-Instead, the Christians are to live in a way that brings honor to God who lives in heaven, which is "above."
+In this letter, Paul frequently spoke of heaven as above.
+He distinguished it from the earth, which Scripture speaks of as being below.
+The purpose of this imagery was to teach Christians to live in a way that honors God who lives above in heaven.
+Paul is not teaching that the earth or the physical world is evil.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

 ## Part 3: Important Translation Issues ##

 #### How are the ideas of "holy" and "sanctify" represented in Colossians in the ULB? ####

 The scriptures use such words to indicate any one of various ideas.
 For this reason, it is often difficult for translators to represent them well in their versions.
-In Colossians, the context mainly indicates a simple reference to Christians without implying any particular role filled by them.
+In Colossians, these words usually indicate a simple reference to Christians without implying any particular role filled by them.
 So Colossians in the ULB uses "believer" or "believers."
 (See: 1:2, 12, 26)

-#### Was Jesus created, or is he eternal? ####
+#### Was Jesus created or is he eternal? ####

+Jesus was not a created being but has always existed as God.
 Jesus is God, who became a human being.
-It was in this way that he joined the nature of God to the nature of humanity.
-Jesus was not a created being, but has always existed as God.
-There is potential for confusion in Colossians 1:15: " (Jesus) He is the firstborn of all creation" and "The Son has first place over everything that he has created."
-It is important that a translation not imply that Jesus is a created being; rather, he is the God-man, the person uniting the divine nature with human nature.
+There is potential for confusion in Colossians 1:15 where it says Jesus "is the firstborn of all creation."
+This statment means that Jesus is dominant over all of creation.
+It does not mean that he was the first thing God created.
+Translators should be careful not to imply that Jesus is a created being.

 #### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####

-Paul means to express the idea of very close union with Christ and the believers.
+Paul meant to express the idea of a very close union with Christ and the believers.
 Please see the introduction to the book of Romans for more details about this kind of expression.

 #### What are the major issues in the text of the Book of Colossians? ####

-The text of some English translations do not agree concerning what to include.
-This is because of the discovery of manuscripts that many believe are more accurate.
-The following are the most significant issues in the Book of Colossians:
+The following are the most significant textual issues in the Book of Colossians:

 * "Grace to you and peace from God our Father" (1:2).
 The ULB, UDB, and many other modern versions have this reading.
 Some older versions have a longer reading: "Grace to you and peace from God our Father and the Lord Jesus Christ."
 * "Epaphras, our beloved fellow servant, a faithful servant of Christ for us" (1:7).
 Many versions, including the ULB and UDB, have this reading.
 However, other versions read "for you": "Epaphras, our beloved fellow servant, a faithful servant of Christ for you."
 If other versions exist in the general region, translators should consider using the reading found in those versions.